kei-kheng/wildfire_inpainting/6_inpainting_GAN/README.md

 # Usage - main.py
 ## Parameters
 ```
 --data_dir          Directory containing images use to train the GAN
+--max_dataset_size  Specifies the maximum number of images used for training
 --img_scaled_dim    The dimension of the longest side of the image after scaling
 --coverage          Fraction of image to be masked
 --epochs            Number of epochs
 --batch_size        The number of images in each mini-batch
 --lambda_recon      Weight of reconstruction loss in generator's loss
 --lr                Learning rate of Adam optimizer
 --beta1             Beta1 (decay rate) of Adam optimizer
 --output_dir        Name of folder to store the models and results
 --num_show          Number of images to be displayed
 ```

 **Example**